-Controlling exposure to often helps patients with asthma, a common condition that is often managed with self-care and inhalers.
+Controlling exposure often helps patients with asthma, a common condition that is often managed with self-care and inhalers.

-While many treatment options can also manage a patient’s symptoms and ameliorate asthma and asthma attacks, ongoing clinical trials seek to improve the safety and efficacy of existing treatments and find new solutions to modify the underlying disease process and improve the asthmatic population’s quality of life.
+While many treatment options can manage a patient’s symptoms and ameliorate asthma and asthma attacks, ongoing clinical trials seek to improve the safety and efficacy of existing treatments and find new solutions to modify the underlying disease process and improve the asthmatic population’s quality of life.

 Q: What do you see as some of the challenges in today’s clinical trials studying asthma treatments?

 As with any large global study, you need sufficient data for regulatory approval.
 Asthma, like many other trials, faces increasing competition for patients.
 Sponsors often need to expand their site list and study a large age range in order to run their studies, typically working with patients anywhere from four to 80 years old.

 Q: Given the need for pediatric patients, what should sponsors consider when recruiting for this age group?